Technigo/application-remote-boot-camp/README.md

 If you have any questions, plz reach out to us on hello@technigo.io.

 ## 📆 Important Dates
-The next program starts on January 11th 2021 and your last day to apply is November 29th 2020.
+The next program starts on January 11th 2021 and your last day to apply is December 13th 2020.
 [Please download full schedule and course syllabus for all important dates](https://www.technigo.io/signup/download-more-info).

 ## 🤝 Payment and Pricing
  The cost for the program is 5670 Euro incl.
 VAT.